trcz/av-black-friday/README.md

 ![8](Plots/Product_Category_2.png)
 ![9](Plots/Product_Category_3.png)

 Purchase between product categories varies much more than with any other variable.
-Maybe that's what I should focus at.
+The bad thing is product categories 2 and 3 are the only columns with missing values which could mislead training algorithm.

+Another problem is quite big number of unique values in User_ID and Product_ID which makes data hard to plot.

+**Feature importance**
+It's nearly impossible for my PC to compute stable random forests.
+There are two reasons:
+- over 500k records kills my memory
+- e.g. Product_ID is categorical variable with huge number of unique values, creating dummies for this column results in adding total 3631 additional columns for training dataframe

+I decided to start building predicting models and see the results.
+I will try to use factorization matrix and in case it fails I'm gonna use xgboost.